132745 Lovington Hwy, Loco Hills, NM 88255

 Get our mobile app today!
 The Lovington Chamber hosts a mobile app for everything Lovington.
 Great for getting your business content out to the public.

-The premier business event center to host safety meeting, business seminars and business meetings and gatherings.
+The premier business event center to host safety meetings, business seminars, and gatherings.
 Call 575-396-5311 for more details and reservations.
 Chamber members receive reduced rates.